Penny167/myFlix-client/README.md

 ```
 parcel src/index.html
 ```
-This will build a local version of myFlix viewable in the browser.
+This will build a local version of myFlix-client viewable in the browser.

 ## Author
 Github: [@penny167](https://github.com/Penny167)